-The Ottawa Citizen reported on a study recently done through CHEO and Dr Vassilyadi that looked at the after effects of concussions in children.
-It described a story of a boy named Clayton Carter who suffered a traumatic brain injury while riding an ATV and was able to return to hockey, school and a regular life within four months.
+The Ottawa Citizen reported on a study recently done through CHEO and Dr Vassilyadi that looked at the aftereffects of concussions in children.
+It described the story of a boy named Clayton Carter who suffered a traumatic brain injury while riding an ATV and was able to return to hockey, school and a regular life within four months.
 There are many remarkable things about Clayton’s story.
 Firstly the fact that he was so severely injured and could have died and was then rushed by helicopter to CHEO and had his brain and skull operated on.
 He survived and had an amazing recovery in a very short time frame.
 Claydon’s speedy recovery with a severe head injury is remarkable.

 Dr. Vassilyadi reported to the Ottawa Citizen that Clayton’s recovery was better than many children who suffer a concussion.
 Dr Vassilyadi is just finishing a study that looks at youths between 11 and 17 who have had a sports-related concussion and still have symptoms at least three months later.
 In the Ottawa area there have been close to 60 patients who are still suffering from their concussion 3 months later.